MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/troubleshooting/index.md

 show_disqus: true
 print_pdf: true
 relevantTo: [ios,android,javascript]
-weight: 7
+weight: 4
 ---
 ### Why is there no data?
 Check the following possibilities.

 * Verify that your apps are set to point to the MobileFirst Server, which forwards the logs to the MobileFirst Analytics Server.
-Ensure that the following values are set in the mfpclient.plist (iOS), mfpclient.properties (Android), or config.xml (Cordova) files.
+Ensure that the following values are set in the  `mfpclient.plist` (iOS),  `mfpclient.properties` (Android), or  `config.xml` (Cordova) files.

     ```xml
     protocol = http or https